superwerker/superwerker/docs/adrs/nnnn-aws-control-tower.md

-# Control Tower (CT) as foundation for a secure multi-account setup
+# Control Tower (CT) as a foundation for a secure multi-account setup

 ## Context

-AWS proposes multi-account architectures as best practice (see e.g. [Well-Architected Framework SEC1](https://wa.aws.amazon.com/wat.question.SEC_1.en.html)) , so superwerker is following this best practice.
+AWS proposes multi-account architectures as best practice (see, e.g. [Well-Architected Framework SEC1](https://wa.aws.amazon.com/wat.question.SEC_1.en.html)), so superwerker is following this best practice.

-Implementing least privilege for humans (as opposed to e.g. lambda execution roles) is currently far too complex to be handled in a sensible fashion.
-Therefore giving humans relatively wide access (minus integrity protection via SCPs) but limit this wide access to clearly defined security boundaries (= one or more AWS accounts with specific content / workloads in them) is the only sensible way forward.
+Implementing least privilege for humans (as opposed to, e.g., lambda execution roles) is currently far too complex to be handled sensibly.
+Therefore giving humans relatively complete access (minus integrity protection via SCPs) but limit this broad access to clearly defined security boundaries (= one or more AWS accounts with specific content/workloads in them) is the only sensible way forward.

-Control Tower (CT) is the native service as the foundation for a secure multi-account.
-Since superwerker prefers to use native services whenever possible, CT is used.
+Control Tower (CT) is the native service as the foundation for a secure multi-account setup.
+Since superwerker prefers to use native services whenever possible, it uses CT.

 ## Decision

  - Since CT has no API yet, automate it via CloudWatch Synthetics (CWS) Canaries
- - In order to keep it simple superwerker can be installed into regions which Control Tower supports.
-No multi-region support for now.
+ - To keep it simple, superwerker can be installed into regions that Control Tower supports.
+Choosing a home region for Control Tower / AWS SSO has no impact on other resources' multi regionality.
- - Update Control Tower to latest version when installing/updating superwerker in order to ensure a sane state
+ - Update Control Tower to the latest version when installing/updating superwerker to ensure a sane state.
+We'll live with the risk of unintended upstream changes for now.
  - Since CT uses AWS SSO, it is set as the default Login and AWS Account switching solution.

-### Account Factory

- - superwerker promotes using the CTAF for enrolling/vending new Accounts
+ - superwerker promotes using the Control Tower Account Factory for enrolling/vending new Accounts

 ## Consequences

  - superwerker only supports regions supported by CT
- - CT implies additional costs (e.g. Config Rules)
+ - CT implies additional costs (e.g., Config Rules), which is covered by our design decision to enable services which negligible costs
  - Using CWS Canaries provides an audit log of the Click Ops because of the screenshots
- - The CT LZ setup/update/repair has to be supervised since it fails sometimes and has to be restarted (TODO)
+ - The CT LZ set up/update/repair has to be supervised since it fails sometimes and has to be restarted (TODO)
  - superwerker provides links to how-tos for wiring existing IdPs like GSuite, AzureAD, etc. (TODO)\

 ## TODO